MFMummtaz/fpga-uav-segmentation/README.md

 - Make new model and train it using new dataset by running the run_train.sh file, it will produce .pt weight file.
 - Then you can use run_quant.sh file perform quantization of your model and convert it into .xmodel.
 - Then use run_compile.sh for FPGA related hardware deployment for the .xmodel output.

+### 🎯 Target Deployment (Kria Board)

+1. Transfer Files: Copy the inference_KR260 to your Kria target board via scp or USB storage.
+(You can change the .xmodel files inside the folder with your new model)
+2. Setup the DPU environment inside of the KR260 FPGA device with OS AMD Linux and activate it.
+(The FPGA fan should be rotating heavily if its activated).
+You can follow this link for reference (https://github.com/Xilinx/Kria-PYNQ)
+3. Inference with VART: Run the model using python files called segmentation.py to perform segmentation using 1 frame of drone images.